TL;DR: What are Buyer Personas?

 FAQ

 Begin by segmenting your audience.
-Conduct individual research for each segment and craft a dedicated buyer persona for each, ensuring detail and accuracy.
+Conduct individual research and craft a dedicated buyer persona for each segment, ensuring detail and accuracy.

 Reviewing and potentially updating your buyer personas at least once a year is recommended.
 However, significant market changes or shifts in company strategy can warrant more frequent updates.